-[3 ] Peloponnesia was the heartland of ancient Greece.
-Its wild, mountainous landscape has hosted the interminable rise and fall of cultures which makes for fascinating sightseeing today.
+Peloponnesia was the heartland of ancient Greece.
+Its wild and mountainous landscape has hosted the interminable rise and fall of cultures, which makes for fascinating sightseeing today.

-The peninsula is dotted with striking ruins, from ancient Mycenaean [my-sih-nee-in] domes, to Golden Age temples to imposing Venetian fortresses.
-And we'll also see stunning seaside scenery…a Greek Orthodox service… and the breathtaking remains of Byzantine citadel.
+The peninsula is dotted with striking ruins, from ancient Mycenaean domes, to golden-age temples, to imposing Venetian fortresses.
+And we'll also see stunning seaside scenery…a Greek Orthodox service… and the breathtaking remains of a Byzantine citadel.

 In the extreme south of Europe is Greece.
 And in the south of Greece, a short drive from Athens, is the Peloponnese, a peninsula barely hanging from the mainland.
 Our tour includes Mycenae, Nafplion, Epidavros, Olympia, Kardamyli, the rugged Mani Peninsula, and Monemvasia.

-Peloponnesian history is Greece's history: warring tribes, pan-Hellenic games, Golden Age Greeks, Roman rule, and centuries of Byzantine rule.
-Then, with the fall of Constantinople to the Muslim Turks in the 15th century, the Peloponnese became part of their Ottoman Empire.
-Finally, in the 19th-century, after 400 years, Greeks threw out their Turkish overlords and established an independent, modern nation.
+Peloponnesian history is Greece's history: warring tribes, pan-Hellenic games, golden-age Greeks, Roman rule, centuries of Byzantine rule.
+Then, with the fall of Constantinople to the Ottoman Turks in the 15th century, the Peloponnesian Peninsula became part of their Ottoman Empire.
+Finally, in the 19th century, after 400 years, the Greeks threw out their Turkish overlords and established an independent, modern nation.

 Greece — with a relatively sparse population and a fine road system — is easy to cover by bus or car.
 We've rented a car in Athens, and in 90 minutes, we're crossing the Corinth Canal.